TBR-Development/BackRoomCogs/README.md

 [p]cog install BackRoomCogs <cog>
 ```

-To load the installed cog, use this command, replacing `<cog>` with the installed cog:
+To load the installed cog, use this command, replacing `<cog>` with the installed cog you wish to load:

 ```py
 [p]load <cog>